erasels/Aspiration-StS/README.md

 "Training Weights": Gain 1 more energy and start combat with 2 Sapped (buff negation).

+"Sea Salt Ice Cream": Upon pickup, store a copy of one of your relics and obtain the relic you previously stored.

+"Future Diary": Gain Energy at the start of each turn.
+At the start of each turn a random card in your hand is picked.
+You must play that card before any other.

 ## Dependencies:
 BaseMod: https://github.com/daviscook477/BaseMod/releases
 StSLib: https://github.com/kiooeht/StSLib/releases